sifat-786/Supply_Chain_Management_System_DBMS/README.md

 # Supply Chain Management System

  I made this project for Database Management Systems (DBMS) and Web Development.
-This project contains theoretical as well as implementation in backend-Node.js/Express and FrontEnd-React.js.
+This project contains theoretical as well as implementation in Database Management,backend-Node.js/Express and FrontEnd-React.js.